AndrewStanton94/impress.js/README.md

    wants to call another (like when next() calls goto()), it will call the current one; so you can change the API)
  - added **findNext()** to the impress API
- - added API flag to disable input events, e.g. when remote control shows password input field
+ - added API flag `api.disableInputEvents` to disable input events, e.g. when remote control shows password input field; anything that reacts to keyboard or mouse input to control the presentation should heed the flag
  - added **`options`** to init(), currently only with **hashChanges** - make it false to disable URI changes while presenting (so that Firefox on Mac in fullscreen with hidden location bar doesn't show the location bar